top of page

 Blue Cloud Icon Community & Non-Profit Logo (16).png

 Jeanette is a community educator, organizer, and advocate.
 For 25 years, she's worked deeply with communities who have been affected by poverty, violence, trauma and other systemic forms of oppression.
 Born and raised in a working-class family in Buffalo, she witnessed, early on in her life, the disparities that kept some families surviving while others were thriving.
-This led her to jointly study Psychology and Women's Studies in college, earning a BA from the University at Buffalo in 2000.
-Shortly thereafter, she was invited to study at Harvard University where she learned with top scholars and activists, earning a Masters of Education degree in Human Development, Psychology, and Gender Studies in 2001.
+She received her Bachelors in Psychology and Women's Studies from the University at Buffalo and has a Masters of Education in Human Development and Psychology from Harvard University.

 In 2018, Jeanette became the Executive Director of Grassroots Gardens of Western New York.
 Over five seasons, she helped turn Grassroots into a dynamic organization that is regarded both locally and nationally as a model of community-led conservation in an urban area.
 Accomplishments during her tenure included growing the organization's budget and staff size by 300%, and earning Grassroots the distinction of being the country's first accredited land trust comprised solely of urban community gardens.
 Jeanette and the Grassroots' community also developed an innovative program on gardening through grief, pushed the City of Buffalo to consider a more equitable and comprehensive vacant lot disposition policy, and made sure the organization's practices aligned with its values of equity, healing systemic harm, and repair.

 Never lacking in energy for the causes she cares about, Jeanette has volunteered extensively on health education and environmental campaigns and also worked as a consultant since 2016 with the National Child Traumatic Stress Network to develop resources for bereaved families.
 She's also just completed her first book about the challenges of being widowed with young children and parenting through loss.
+In 2024, Jeanette returned to Buffalo State as a part-time faculty member in the Psychology department, where she teaches courses on child abuse and advocacy as well as general psychology.
 Jeanette firmly believes that thriving requires external access to community resources for health and well-being.
 But she also sees it as an internal process about learning to stand in your power and propel your life towards your dreams.
 Thriving is an act of resistance to a world that says you are not enough!

 Download Jeanette's resume here.